en

 For events of temporary unsuitability for boarding due to common illnesses, the following must be presented:

-• the report issued by the Port Authority;
+• the report issued by the Collegial Medical Commission at the Port Authority;

 Information required for the claim